g0r0ch/matplot/README.md

   annotate().
 Properties for the design of text elements: alpha, backgroundcolor, color, fontsize, fontweight, position, visible and others.
 For more information about them, see the documentation.

+8.Legend and draw geometric shapes on the graphs
+  How to add a legend for graphs and create its design using the legend() method.
+  You will learn how to draw geometric shapes directly on the graph.
+Classes:
+  Line2D, Rectangle, Arc, Arrow, Circle, CirclePolygon, Ellipse, FancyBboxPatch, PathPatch, Polygon, Wedge.